Jakob-Gliwa/loxInFlux/README.md

 ### Using uv (Alternative)

 Project is built with uv, so you can install it with uv.
+As one core component of LoxInFlux is written in C(ython), you need to make sure to have a C compiler installed (e.g. gcc).

 Requirements:
 - Python 3.13 or higher